BeniaDev/applied_ml_tsu/module_2.md

 ### "Time to Detect LLM Generated Texts"

 You have to help Online Platform for english level test, where students write essays for time to pass the exam.
-After Large Language Model like ChatGPT release they found the problem, students start generate essays by GPT.
+After Large Language Model like ChatGPT released they found the problem, that students start generate essays by GPT.
-Now they ask you to create the algorithm to detect LLM generated texts.
+Now they ask you to create the algorithm to detect LLM generated essays.

 ### Task